Beast For A Day presented by Varsity Sports:

 Famous BEAST Belt:

 Think high quality wide Full Grain single piece leather belt custom branded with "BEAST" and the number of laps ran.
-The belt will be snapback and ready to show off your next 100miler.
+The belt will be snapback and ready to show off your next 100mile buckle...we recommend the Children of the Cane 100 (link below)

 You will most likely not get a shirt race day.
-Shirts will be available at Muddy Water Paddle Co. in Baton Rouge at a later date.
+In Baton Rouge at a later date.
 Shipping will be available at racer's expense.

-Also, unfortunately you will not receive the unique finisher medal due to the fact that orders have to be 100+ and we ordered for 140 to start and we expanded numbers due to so much request.
+Also, you may or may not receive the unique finisher medal due to the fact that orders have to be placed a month out.

 Camping is $20(CASH ONLY) per a tent to be paid to Race Director morning of the race.
 Honor Code people!!!